-Students should arrive at school no earlier than 8:10 a.m. (unless students have ordered breakfast- the students are directed to the North MPR where they are invited to eat from 8-8:30.
-Please use the lower school traffic circle drive for drop-off.
-Supervision is not available before 8:20 a.m.
+Students should arrive at school no earlier than 8:10 a.m.
+Please use the lower school traffic circle ONLY for drop-off.
+Supervision is not available before 8:10 a.m.
 Parents may only supervise their children if they arrive before school supervision begins.
 There is a warning bell that rings at 8:25 a.m.
 Students should be in their classrooms by 8:30 a.m.